-System The system will not boot and access to Setup will be denied if the correct password is not entered at the prompt.

-Setup The system will boot, but access to Setup will be denied if the correct password is not entered at the prompt.
+- System The system will not boot and access to Setup will be denied unless the correct password is entered at the prompt. - Setup The system will boot, but access to Setup will be denied unless the correct password is entered at the prompt.